COP4331Group5/book_renter/CONTRIBUTING.md

 Finally, you can forward the application by running: `ngrok http 3000`.
 You will then see a line called "Forwarding", which will have the remote URL you can use to view on mobile.
 (This URL can be quite long, so I recommend opening it on your computer and sending it to your device via the browser; most browsers have a send-to-device option when you right-click a page)

+## Issues with Git

+When developing in a container, using GitHub desktop from the host might have issues when running the precommit checks.

+Instead, use the terminal in the container to commit files: `git commit -m "<YOUR MESSAGE>"`